Parallel-NetCDF/E3SM-IO/README.md

   ```
     % mpiexec -n 16 ./e3sm_io -c datasets/f_case_866x72_16p.nc
   ```
-* The number of MPI processes used to run this benchmark can be different from the value of the variable `decomp_nprocs` stored in the decomposition NetCDF file.
-For example, in file `f_case_866x72_16p.nc`, `decomp_nprocs` is 16, the number of MPI processes originally used to produce the decomposition .dat files.
-When running this benchmark using less number of
-  MPI processes, the I/O workload will be divided among all the allocated MPI processes.
-When using more processes than `decomp_nprocs`, those processes with MPI ranks greater than or equal to `decomp_nprocs` will have no data to write but still participate the collective I/O in the benchmark.
+* The number of MPI processes used to run this benchmark can be different from the value of variable `decomp_nprocs` stored in the decomposition NetCDF file.
+For example, in file `f_case_866x72_16p.nc`, `decomp_nprocs` is 16, the number of MPI processes originally used to generate the decomposition .dat files.
+When running this benchmark using less number of MPI processes, the I/O workload will be divided among all the allocated MPI processes.
+When using more processes than `decomp_nprocs`, the processes with MPI ranks greater than or equal to `decomp_nprocs` will have no data to write but still participate the collective I/O in the benchmark.
 * Command-line options:
   ```
     % ./e3sm_io -h